josephmoresena/NativeAOT-AndroidHelloJniLib/README.md

 #### Environment Parameters
 * ObjCopyName: Path of NDK ObjCopy.
 This is needed in order to use StripSymbols MSBuild parameter.
-* RealCppCompilerAndLinker: NDK linker tool.
-This is needed to apply a hack for excluding the missing libraries at linking process.

 #### MSBuild Parameters
 * CppCompilerAndLinker: Linker.
-The fakeClang is just an script that invokes the real NDK Clang executable.
+The android_fake_clang is just an script that invokes the real NDK Clang executable.
 * SysRoot: Sysroot path from NDK.
 Needed for NDK compilation.
 * RemoveSections: Hack to remove __init and __fini symbols from .exports file.
 * AssemblyName: In order to produce a .so file with given name.